badkraft/razorware.pixelbox/README.md

 # Pixelbox: PyLE Driver & PyDE Pyper

-Pixelbox is a pythonic microframework for creating lightweight desktop GUIs.
+Pixelbox is a pythonic microframework for creating lightweight desktop GUIs by transforming JSON markup:

+![JSON markup to Tkinter GUI][json_to_gui]

 This microframework introduces the following: